hcodydibble/bus-mall/user-stories.md

 * As a tester, I want to see the results of my time spent clicking.

+* As a researcher, I want to see the results of the testers clicks.

+* As a researcher, I want the data to be in an easy to read format.

-* As a researcher, I want to
+* As a researcher, I want each image to have a fair chance of showing up.

+* As a developer, I want my code to work.

+* As a developer, I want my code to be as clean and readable as possible.

+* As a developer, I want my code to WORK.